cborgas/php-test-driven-katas/src/PHPTestDrivenKatas/TennisMatch/README.md

 # Tennis Match

 This kata is about implementing a simple tennis game.
-The scoring system is rather simple:
+The point system of a tennis match is as follows:

-- Each player can have either of these points in one game 0 15 30 40
-- If you have 40 and you win the ball you win the game, however, there are special rules.
--  If both have 40 the players are deuce.
-   - After deuce, the winner of a ball will have advantage and game ball.
-   - If the player with advantage wins the ball he wins the game
-   - If the player without advantage wins they are back at deuce.
- - A game is won by the first player to have won at least four points in total and at least two points more than the opponent.
- - The running score of each game is described in a manner peculiar to tennis: scores from zero to three points are described as “love”, “fifteen”, “thirty”, and “forty” respectively.
- - If at least three points have been scored by each player, and the scores are equal, the score is “deuce”.
- - If at least three points have been scored by each side and a player has one more point than his opponent, the score of the game is “advantage” for the player in the lead.
+- No points are scored = Love
+- 1 point scored = 15 points
+- 2 points scored = 30 points
+- 3 points scored = 40 points
+- 4 points earned = set point (set over)

+For a tennis player to win a game, he/she must win with at least a two point lead.

+If the score is tied at 40 to 40 (what is called as a “Deuce”), a player must earn two consecutive points (an “Advantage” point and “Point”) to win the game.
+If the player who has an “Advantage” point loses the next point, the score will be “Deuce” once again.

+A set is won when a player has won a minimum of six games with a two game advantage over his opponent, for example, the potential score for a six game set maybe 6 – 0 or 6 – 4 but not 6 - 5.
+In a scenario where the score is tied at 5 - 5, a player must win 2 consecutive games before he wins a set.
+For example, a player may win a set with the score of 7 - 5 or 8 - 6.